-Zero-Car Households: The data on vehicles available were obtained from the Housing Questions in the ACS.
+Zero-Car Households: The data on vehicles available were obtained from the Housing Questions in the American Community Survey (ACS).
+The question was asked at occupied housing units.
 These data show the number of passenger cars, vans, and pickup or panel trucks of one-ton capacity or less kept at home and available for the use of household members.
 Vehicles rented or leased for one month or more, company vehicles, and police and government vehicles are included if kept at home and used for non-business purposes.
 Dismantled or immobile vehicles are excluded.
 Vehicles kept at home but used only for business purposes are also excluded.